TaitoUnited/full-stack-template/DEVELOPMENT.md

 You can manage environment and feature branches using taito-cli commands.
 Run `taito vc -h` for instructions.
 If you use git commands or git GUI tools instead, remember to follow the version control conventions defined by `taito vc conventions`.

-See the [template wiki](https://github.com/TaitoUnited/SERVER-TEMPLATE/wiki/Version-control) for some additional information.
+See the [version control](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/04-version-control.md) chapter of the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some additional information.

 ## Database migrations